Recruitment and selection

 - Who to contact for more information.

 For any questions or to discuss the role before applying, contact the person listed in the job ad.

 Submitting your application

 If you feel a role matches your needs, skills and abilities, prepare your application.
-This usually involves a resume and completed application form (attached to the job ad).
+This usually involves a resume and completing and application form that asks you to address specific key selection criteria or answer behavioural questions addressing key selection criteria (attached to the job ad).

 Make the layout easy to read with a classic 12pt font such as Times New Roman or Arial and adequate margins (2-3cm).
 Finally, edit and proof read your application for accuracy, clarity, tone, spelling, grammar and punctuation before submitting it.

 Your resume has one purpose, to earn an interview with us.
 Therefore, tailor the content to best meet the specific requirements of the position.
 The most common resume format is a chronological summary (most recent to oldest) of information about your career and qualifications.
 Ideally, keep this between two to four A4 pages of typed content.

 A tip is to list your work history and qualifications to prove your record of progressive job accountabilities and increased responsibility.
 Consider breaking your resume into sections to provide an effective, informative and comprehensive summary of your professional background and abilities.
 You can find examples of formats online.

 We develop key selection criteria for all positions.
 The job ad and application form may ask you to respond to specific key selection criteria or to behavioural questions relating to specific criteria.